virtual-labs/exp-observations-using-gps-iitr/experiment/theory.md

 ### Introduction
 <br>
 GPS measures the time phase difference of signals travelled from satellite to receiver instrument and computes the distance using simple relationship "distance = velocity*time" and then determines the coordinates using empheris of the satellites.<br>
-This experiment is useful to study of measurements Using GPS.<br>
+This experiment is useful to study of measurements using GPS.<br>

 ### Principle
 <br>